jake0lawrence/ukraineimpact/README.md

 3. **Build the Jekyll site**

    First copy the fetched articles into the Jekyll site's `_posts/` folder.
-Use the helper script or create symlinks:
+Use the helper script or create symlinks.
+The script automatically prefixes each article filename with the date from its front matter so that Jekyll can process it as a dated post:

    ```bash
    # copy files